technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/unitTestVue.md

-# Unit tests in Vue
+# Unit Tests in Vue

 For an example test suite, see *masterportal/src/modules/tools/scaleSwitcher/tests*.
 Tests can be started in the Masterportal's root folder by either calling `npm run test:vue` (one-time run) or `npm run test:vue:watch` (updates on file changes).